The Flourish Process

 FOLLOWED BY How can we activate and manage those spaces in a way that allows everyone who inhabits them to flourish?

-Our process generally begins with two meetings with church leadership to understand more about the church and what it is imagining for its future and the future of its space (including an initial tour of the space, if possible).
-Based on these initial conversations, Flourish will submit a customized proposal of services to church leadership.
-Our goal is to articulate how Flourish and the church could partner together in the placemaking work of reimagining its space.
+Our process generally begins with a brief meetings with someone from your institution or organization’s leadership to understand more about you and what you’re imagining for your future and the future of your space.
+Based on this initial conversation, Flourish will submit a customized proposal of services.
+Our goal is to articulate how Flourish and your institution or organization could partner together in the placemaking work of reimagining your space.